 Stained Glass Soldering – Lead Came

-Soldering A Lead Came Panel – Step By Step Tutorial
+How To Solder Stained Glass Lead – Step By Step Tutorial

 Stained glass soldering is one of the most exciting steps because it allows you to pick up your panel and see the coloured light coming through it for the very first time.
 Woo hoo!
-Find out how to solder stained glass so that it’s both strong and neat.
+Students of my online leaded stained glass class really got the hang of this.
+They found out how to solder stained glass so that it’s both strong and neat.

 What You Need